What is cloud migration?

 Some of the most common cloud migration benefits are:Learn more about cloud migration benefits

-In addition to being able to optimise workloads for cost, there are significant savings in equipment, maintenance and property costs.
+In addition to being able to optimise workloads for cost, there are significant savings in equipment, maintenance and real estate costs.

 Flexibility and scalability